We’ve had decades of education on how to read nutrition labels, and many people still find them confusing.

 When you go into a dispensary or compassion center, products that have been laboratory tested typically feature labels similar to what you’d find on packaged foods.

 Cannabis labels give you all kinds of information.
 They can tell you whether or not the product you’re picking up has been infected with mold.
 They’ll let you know whether or not traces of residual pesticide were found on the strain.
 They’ll also tell you how much THC, CBD, and other cannabinoids are actually available for use.

-If possible, always opt for products that have been laboratory tested.
-Not only will this give you an idea of what to expect from the product, but it will also help you avoid contaminated bud.
-Labs typically publish testing data online, but you’ll have to do some research to find testing centers in your particular region.
+Not only will this give you an idea of what to expect from the product, but it will also help you avoid contaminated buds.
+Labs typically publish testing data online, but you might have to do some research to find testing centers in your particular region.